splatlab/mantis/README.md

 false positives or negatives.
 Furthermore, Mantis is also a colored de Bruijn graph representation, so it supports fast graph traversal and other topological analyses in addition to large-scale sequence-level searches.

-Preprint of the paper is available here: https://www.biorxiv.org/content/biorxiv/early/2017/11/10/217372.full.pdf
+A preprint of the paper describing mantis is available [here](https://www.biorxiv.org/content/biorxiv/early/2017/11/10/217372.full.pdf).

 API
 --------
-* 'mantis build': builds a mantis index from a collection of (squeakr) CQF files.
+* `mantis build`: builds a mantis index from a collection of (squeakr) CQF files.
-* 'mantis query': query k-mers in the mantis index.
+* `mantis query`: query k-mers in the mantis index.

 Build
 -------